fabio-elioterio/mercado-livro-kotlin/README.md

 # mercado-livro-kotlin
 A public study project using the Kotlin programming language.
+The main purpose of this application is to use it to create automated tests for API with any framework or programming language possible.
+Such as: Pyhton, Rest Assured with Java and Cucumber, Rest Assured with Kotlin, Robot Framework, etc.

 ## Table of contents
 * [Technologies](#technologies)